Palliative Care

 2) You Experience Symptoms

-If you’re dealing with symptoms related to your illness, such as pain, shortness of breath, fatigue, nausea, or difficulty sleeping, palliative care can help manage these symptoms and improve your quality of life.
+If you’re dealing with symptoms related to your illness, such as pain, shortness of breath, anxiety, nausea, or difficulty sleeping, palliative care can help manage these symptoms and improve your quality of life.

 3) You Seek Relief